aleen42/PersonalWiki/projectManagement/review/review.md

 - In project time management, the primary output of defining activities is a schedule management plan.

-> *<strong>wrong reason</strong>: Intead, outputs should be an activity list, activity attributes, a milestone list, and project management plan updates*
+> *<strong>wrong reason</strong>: Instead, outputs should be an activity list, activity attributes, a milestone list, and project management plan updates*

 - The format of the WBS dictionary is essentially the same for all projects.